Questions and answers about veganism

 Dominion was announced in October 2015 with a crowdfunding campaign which raised over $19000, and in December 2015 received a grant from animal protection institute Voiceless.
 A further crowdfunding campaign finished in January 2018.

-Is there any doctors out there recommending veganism?
+Are there any doctors out there recommending veganism?

-Why doctors don’t recommend veganism today is because they lack knowledge in nutrition which they do not get in their medical training, this is a global issue that needs to be resolved.
+Why doctors don’t recommend veganism today is because they lack knowledge in nutrition, which they do not get in their medical training.
+This is a global issue that needs to be resolved.

 1: Dr Michael Greger